Jadebook-Journal/jadebook-oss/README.md

 Jadebook is a journal platform, while we do have a proper SaaS platform, we wanted to commit to our mission about making mental health more accessible and private.
 That's why we created an open-source version that lets you bring your own database and host the journal platform yourself.

+Check out the [Help Center](https://jadebook.featurebase.app/help) for more information.

 > [!IMPORTANT]
 > This is currently in `Beta` and may have bugs (although this should be rare).
 There are also some features in the process of being developed.